Academic Catalogs

 www.goldenwestcollege.edu/scholarships/

 Scholarships are awarded to deserving Golden West College students based on scholastic achievement, financial need, and/or contribution to the campus and community life according to the criteria established by the donor.
-Applications are available online toward the end of the fall semester.
-Scholarship recipients are recognized at the Annual Scholarships and Awards Ceremony in May; funds are made available to the recipient the following academic year.
+Applications are available online toward the beginning of the spring semester.
+Scholarship recipients are recognized at the Annual Scholarship reception in May; funds are made available to the recipient the following academic year.

 Visit www.goldenwestcollege.edu/scholarships/ for more information.